surecart/surecart-wp-plugin/readme.txt

 These are just some of the features that make SureCart the perfect ecommerce platform for everyone.

 * **Multiple Payment Processors, Express Checkout ApplePay & GooglePay:**
-Easily connect to Stripe, PayPal or Mollie to collect payments.
+Easily connect to Stripe, PayPal, Mollie or PayStack(Premium) to collect payments.
 You can use multiple processors on a single checkout form.
 Also you can optionally accept ApplePay or GooglePay express checkout options.
-We are working on adding additional gateways (PayStack, RazorPay, Mercado Pago) in the future.
+We are working on adding additional gateways (RazorPay, Mercado Pago) in the future.

 * **Powerful Payment Options:**
-One-time payments, subscriptions, subscriptions with free trials, payment plans (installments), pay what you want, donations.
+One-time payments, subscriptions, subscriptions with free trials, setup fees, payment plans (installments), pay what you want, donations.
 SureCart covers most ways you may want to be paid, all included for free.

 * **Most Complete Subscription Payments System:**
 There is a lot more to subscriptions than simply rebilling on an interval.
 SureCart’s subscription engine is second to none.
 With our extensive subscription payments options you can sell your subscriptions how you want.
 But SureCart goes beyond other ecommerce platforms by offering prorated upgrades or downgrades.
 So if you are offering a monthly subscription or an annual subscription and your buyer wants to upgrade, SureCart can prorate the upgrade.

 * **Self Service Customer Area (Subscription Upgrades / Downgrades):**
 With our highly customizable customer area, you can have full control on what a customer sees and is able to do.
 For example, you can let your customers change their personal details, password, access secure digital downloads, update credit cards on file, upgrade a subscription, downgrade a subscription.
 All with a beautiful and modern user experience.

+* **Customizable Shopping Experience:**
+Customize product pages, shop pages, cart, and customer dashboard using a intuitive and powerful drag and drop editor that utilitzes the WordPress block editor.

 * **Flexible Checkout Form Builder:**
 Create a completely custom checkout form.
 In fact, create as many as you like.
 There is no other ecommerce platform with this much customizability.
 Simply drag and drop fields, price choosers, donation choosers, check boxes, and other parts to create the perfect checkout form.